mheap/nexmo-developer/_documentation/en/voice/voice-api/guides/call-flow.md

 ## Event objects

-As the call progresses through the various [call states](#call-states), the Nexmo platform will send event objects to your `event_url`.
+As the call progresses through the various [call states](#call-states), the Vonage platform will send event objects to your `event_url`.
 Like the `answer_url` the `event_url` is associated with the application for inbound calls, or is supplied as an `event_url` parameter when the call is created.